ibericode/mailchimp-for-wordpress/readme.txt

 *Adding sign-up methods for your MailChimp lists to your WordPress site should be easy.
 With this plugin, it finally is.*

-This plugin helps you add subscribers to your MailChimp lists using various methods.
-You can create good looking opt-in forms or integrate with any other form on your site, like your comment or checkout form.
+MailChimp for WordPress helps you add more subscribers to your MailChimp lists using various methods.
+You can create good looking opt-in forms or integrate with any other form on your site, like your comment, contact or checkout form.

 [youtube https://www.youtube.com/watch?v=fZCYPnFybqU]